-“All of those things are very positive developments,” said Diane Kurrle, senior vice president for the U.S. Apple Association of Alexandria, Virginia, which represents the industry at the federal level.
+“All of those things are very positive developments,” said Diane Kurrle, senior vice president for the U.S. Apple Association of Falls Church, Virginia, which represents the industry at the federal level.

 Lawmakers and regulators continue to fine-tune a host of suggestions intended to make hiring H-2A workers simpler and more affordable, as more and more growers rely on the program each year to make up for a growing labor shortage.

 In late October, a bipartisan slate of federal lawmakers, led by U.S. Rep. Zoe Lofgren, a California Democrat, introduced the Farm Workforce Modernization Act, which tackles a variety of immigration and farm labor issues.

 The bill would establish a path to legalization for workers already in the U.S. who continue to work in agriculture; mandate E-Verify for all farm employment, with a structured phase-in; and reform the H-2A program to make it more flexible and affordable, including setting a cap on increases to Adverse Effect Wage Rates, or AEWRs, the federally mandated wage floors for H-2A workers that are intended to prevent the program from depressing pay for domestic workers.

 The bill is sponsored by 24 Democrats and 20 Republicans.
 Among the key House supporters are Rep. Jimmy Panetta, another California Democrat, and Rep. Dan Newhouse, a Washington Republican who owns an orchard in Granger.
 The measure faces an uphill battle as the U.S. Congress deals with the impeachment inquiry, the ratification of the USMCA trade pact and other issues.